tensorpack/tensorpack/docs/tutorial/training-interface.md

 A lot of examples are written in this interface.

 [SingleCost trainers](../modules/train.html#tensorpack.train.SingleCostTrainer)
-expects 4 arguments to setup the graph: `InputDesc`, `InputSource`, get_cost function, and an optimizer.
+expects 4 arguments to setup the graph: input signatures, `InputSource`, get_cost function, and an optimizer.
 `ModelDesc` describes a model by packing 3 of them together into one object:

 ```python